sethnlewis/X-Ray-Image-Classification/README.md

 ## Further Investigation
 This investigation leaves several aspects of the analysis underdeveloped, leaving space for expanded future analysis.

-- Hyperparameter tuning
+- Extensive grid-based hyperparameter tuning

 - Testing generic pre-defined neural networks

-- Increasing resolution of images
+- Increasing resolution of images.
+Currently they are downsampled substantially to prevent RAM issues.